-The one-bowl, no-mixer zucchini chocolate chip muffins are vegan and healthy.
+The one-bowl, no-mixer zucchini chocolate chip muffins are accidentally vegan and on the healthier side.
 No butter, no eggs, the chocolate chips are solely sprinkled on top, and they’re made with coconut oil.

 - Granulated sugar